18F/ED-API-Program/deliverables/agency-strategy.md

 _Under construction_

 ------------------------

 ## Summary

 Across the Internet and throughout each sector of business, the central role of APIs in the digital revolution cannot be overstated.
-This document details a path for [AGENCY]’s adoption and integration of APIs.
+This document details a path for ED's adoption and integration of APIs.

-## Background

-[Add in policy directives driving APIs]

 ## Goals